ironjerseys/ChessResultsStats-CSharp/README.md

 This website calls an API from Chess.com to collect data from the wanted username

-The results are saved in database to visualize it when you want

 You can see the results in the charts

 ## How to install it :